cgroza/GraffiTE/README.md

 ### TSD module

-For SVs with a single TE insertion detected (`n_hits=1`, and LINE1s with the flag `mam_filter_1=5P_INV`) target site duplication are searched by comparing the flanking regions following this algorithm:
+For SVs with a single TE insertion detected (`n_hits=1`, and LINE1s with the flag `mam_filter_1=5P_INV`) target site duplication are searched by comparing the flanking regions following this workflow:

 - 1 extract the flanking sequences of each filtered SV:
-   - 1.1 extract the non-masked base-pairs (non identified as TE by RepeatMasker) in the 5' and 3' end of the SV (these region will often include one TSD)
+   - 1.1 extract the bases not identified as repeat by RepeatMasker in the 5' and 3' end of the SV (these regions will often include one TSD, or a partial sequence of the TSD)
    - 1.2 extract an additional (by default 30) bp on each side of the SV from the reference genome.
 - 2 perform the TSD search:
    - Combine the extracted flanking and create the L (5') and R (3') fragments for each SV.
    - If present, trim 5' poly-A or 3' poly-T (leaves only 3 As or Ts) before alignments but keep track of the poly-A/T length.
    - Call `blastn` to align with a seed of 4 bp
    - Applies PASS filters and return summary files.
 PASS is currently given if:
-      - L and R flanks match within +/- 5 bp of the TE ends (as defined by RepeatMasker, "Ns" nucleotides)
+      - L and R flanks match within +/- 5 bp of the TE ends (as defined by `RepeatMasker`, "Ns" nucleotides)
       - tolerate (TE hit divergence to consensus x alignment length) mismatches+gaps or 1 mismatch+gap if (TE hit divergence to consensus x alignment length) < 1
       - tolerate offset of +/- poly-A/T length